cocos/cocos-docs/en/render/camera.md

 - backgroundColor

-When you specify that the camera needs to clear the color, the camera uses the set background color to clear the scene.
+When the camera needs to clear the color， the camera will use the background color to clear the scene。

 - depth